-George Zimmerman Threatens Violance Against Jay-Z Over Trayvon Martin Documentary
+George Zimmerman Threatens Violence Against Jay-Z Over Trayvon Martin Documentary

 What he did tell The Blast is pretty shocking though and very telling of the type of person he is.
 Zimmerman said, “I know how to handle people who f**k with me, I have since February 2012.”

 Zimmerman also reportedly claimed about his ex-wife being paid to go on camera and talk about the shooting and trial.
-He said that his own parents were refused pay but did not get specific about whether or not they agreed to participate anyway.
+He said that his own parents were refused pay, but did not get specific about whether or not they agreed to participate anyway.

 According to the report, George Zimmerman is particularly upset with Jay-Z and Michael Gasparro.
 He said that “anyone who f**ks with my parents will be fed to an alligator.”